 - Preheat to 450 degrees Fahrenheit for 30 minutes – 1 hour.
-The Dutch Oven needs to match the air temperature, and the water needs time to humidify the air.
+The Dutch Oven needs to match the air temperature.

 - Cook, covered, for 20 minutes at 450 degrees Fahrenheit.
 This stage steams the bread, allowing it to rise and cook all the way through without forming a hard shell that would hinder the process.

-- Remove from oven and place on a cooling rack or counter.
+- Remove from oven, remove from Dutch Oven, and place loaf on a cooling rack or counter.
 Let it cool for 1-2 hours as the insides continue to cook and the grain hardens enough so that it can withstand slicing.

 A banneton is a wicker basket made for holding dough.
 Whatever device you use will help the dough keep its shape as it rises overnight.
 You could use a cheesecloth or clean kitchen towel to line a colander or sieve.
 Cover the cloth generously with flour and you’ve just made a banneton.
 I’ve also used a paper towel that I first laid flat on a surface and pushed flour into.
 This made the flour stick when the paper lined the seive.
 The dough popped out the next day with no problem and I disposed of the paper towel.